Baptiste-Ch/Climat_project/README.md

 The real goal of this project was firstly to strenghten the Python skills I have learned in one month studying a ‘Python for Data Science’ course.
 Hence, I mostly wanted to work with data seeking, data manipulation and visualization.
 I was also looking for seasonnal time series dataset where I could deal with PCA, Linear Regression and forecasting.
 This project was a great way to developp my curiosity for Data Science.
 It taught me initiative spirit to resolve problems about programming skills and mathematical skills.
-Lastly, this work intends to show my motivation and my way to work for any kind of recruiter about Data Science and/or Biology.
+Lastly, this work intends to show my motivation and my way to work for any kind of recruiter about Data Science and/or Environmental Sciences.